Dauvis/MyChat/README.md

-# MyChat (personal project)
+# MyChat
-This project began as an initiative to learn how to use OpenAI's GPT API library.
-I developed it as a Windows Presentation Foundation (WPF) desktop application.
-As this is my first experience with WPF, there are numerous opportunities for improvement.
-I am actively using this application as an alternative to ChatGPT
+The primary goal of this learning project was to explore the GPT API using OpenAI's .NET library.
+I developed it using Windows Presentation Foundation (WPF) to gain insights into that platform.
+To be honest, I am not entirely satisfied with the final result; I wouldn’t consider it a finished product.

 ## Features
-The desktop application functions similarly to ChatGPT but lacks many of its advanced features.
-Below is a list of some of its capabilities:
+The desktop application operates similarly to ChatGPT but lacks many of its advanced features.
+Below is a list of its capabilities:

 * Supports both the 4o and 4o-mini models.
-* Allows customization of conversations by tone (such as professional, casual, techcnical, etc.), instructions, and topic.
+* Allows customization of conversations by tone (such as professional, casual, technical, etc.), instructions, and topics.
 * Provides the option to create conversations using templates, which are predefined combinations of tone, instructions, and topics.
-* Offers a quick Q&A interface for individual questions.
+* Offers a quick Q&A interface for answering individual questions.
 * Supports image generation using DALL-E 3.
 * The assistant can set the title of a conversation and the prompt in the image tool upon request.

-## Roadmap
-Although I am not currently developing this project further, there are several aspects I would like to improve.
-A future web version of this app will address some of these.

-* Desktop application limitations: The primary issue with being a desktop application is its lack of portability; it requires being at my desk to use it.
-Development of a web version is underway.
-* Flat File Usage: Conversations are saved as serialized JSON files, which necessitate manual saving to prevent data loss.
-* Assistant Behavior: The GPT assistant sometimes behaves unpredictably, similar to a toddler, by executing tool commands unexpectedly despite explicit instructions.
-Finding a solution to this is challenging.
-* Q&A Feature: This feature is not functioning as intended.
-I am considering redesigning it for working with the new o1 models.
-* Topic Feature: I am dissatisfied with the current functionality of the topic feature and am contemplating changinging its semantics to serve as additional notes instead.
-* GPT Model: Model selection is at a global level.
-I am considering making it a per conversation option like tone.

-## Technical Details
+## Technology
-This project was developed using Visual Studio and .Net 8.0 with C#.
-The following technologies were used in its creation:
+This project was developed using Visual Studio and .NET 8.0 with C#.
+I employed a pseudo N-tier architecture to implement various functionality layers.
+The following technologies were utilized in its creation:

-* WPF using the MVVM pattern (with MVVM Community Toolkit)
+* WPF with the MVVM pattern (using MVVM Community Toolkit)
-* Dependency injection (with Microsoft.Extentions.DependencyInjection)
+* Dependency injection (via Microsoft.Extensions.DependencyInjection)
 * WebView2
-* Markdig (library for translating markdown to HTML)
+* Markdig (a library for converting markdown to HTML)
-* OpenAI (.Net library for accessing GPT)
+* OpenAI (.NET library for accessing GPT)
-* Highlight.js (additional HTML formatting)
+* Highlight.js (for additional HTML formatting)

+## Future
+While I am not continuing development on this project, several aspects need improvement.
+These issues will be addressed in the web version.

+* Limitations of the desktop application: The main drawback of being a desktop application is its lack of portability; it can only be used while at my desk.
+* Flat file usage: Conversations are saved as serialized JSON files, which require manual saving to prevent data loss.
+* Assistant behavior: The GPT assistant sometimes behaves unpredictably, executing tool commands unexpectedly, much like a toddler, even when given explicit instructions.
+I believe the lesson here is that when providing tools, the assistant needs to remain focused on the tasks that utilize them.
+* Q&A feature: This feature is not functioning as intended.
+I am considering redesigning it to work with the new o1 models.
+* Topic feature: I am dissatisfied with the current functionality of the topic feature and am contemplating changing its purpose to serve as additional notes instead.
+* GPT model: Model selection is currently at a global level.
+I am considering making it a per-conversation option, similar to tone.